Skip to content

 Writing to Channel

-Writing to a channel will trigger the output pipeline and ultimately write the data to the underlying socket.
+Writing to a channel will trigger the output pipeline and ultimately write the data to the underlying transport.
 However, there are two distinct ways of doing this and it's important to understand the differences between them.

 Buffered